Key West Travel Guide for First-Timers (Plus Hidden Gems Locals Love)

 Unique experience: stay on a sailboat!

-For digital nomads: Furnished Finder is my go-to.
-If staying in Key West, be prepared to spend some money.
-An altnernative is to stay outside of Key West, but you’ll need a car.
+If staying in Key West, expect higher prices.
+An alternative is to stay outside of Key West, but you’ll need a car.

-When’s the best time to visit Key West?
+When’s the Best Time to Visit Key West?

 It depends on what you’re looking for.
 Winter is going to be the busiest time to visit Key West.
 For a warm weather getaway in the dead of winter, go in December, January, or February.